 To further enjoy reading this book, I would suggest reading the whole trilogy entitled: “The Elements: A Visual Exploration of Every Known Atom in the Universe” (2015), and of course the “Reactions: An Illustrated Exploration of Elements, Molecules, and Change in the Universe” (2017).

-In the “Molecules”, the author discusses the millions of chemical structures that make up every material in the world and the story behind every chemical structure there is.
+In “Molecules,” the author discusses the millions of chemical structures that make up every material in the world and the story behind every chemical structure there is.

 The book begins by discussing the evidence of how atoms bond to create molecules and compounds, further because of the difference between organic and chemical science.

-Then you’ll be able to shake your imagination by exploring the vast array of materials molecules can create, with all the everyday things you see within your household, this includes, you laundry soaps, detergent, oils, ropes, over the counter medicines to dangerous and illegal drugs, everyday ingredients you see within your kitchen’s pantry, to unconventional chemicals like asbestos, CFCs, and even thimerosal, which is all included and discussed in this book.
+You’ll be able to shake your imagination by exploring the vast array of things that molecules can create.
+It covers everything you see within your household from laundry soaps, detergent, oils, ropes, over the counter medicines to dangerous and illegal drugs.
+It includes the ingredients in your kitchen’s pantry, unconventional chemicals like asbestos, CFCs, and even thimerosal.

 But that made it somewhat more abstract since most people rarely interact directly with more than some elements, and their atomic nature is a smaller part of each day experience.